aaronkaplan/open-recursor-check/README.md

 open-recursor-check
 ===================

-Tools to check network ranges for open recursive DNS servers An example of the scripts' output can be seen at http://ormon.funkfeuer.at/
+Tools to check network ranges for open recursive DNS servers.
+An example of the scripts' output can be seen at http://ormon.funkfeuer.at/